sagemath/trac_to_gh/Issue 7512.md

 # Issue 7512: plot3d variable ranges should respect the named variable, if there is one

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7512

 Original creator: jason